-Recently we have received some information about another short lived industry in Crews Hole based on these heaps of dross.
+These 'heaps of dross' may have been what attracted Dr Benjamin Somers to Crews Hole; there was another short lived enterprise based on these heaps of dross after his death, perhaps continuing his work.
 Nigel emailed us from Cheshire to say that he had found a reference to James Michell, responsible for copper mining at Alderley Edge in Cheshire in the 1860s, being declared bankrupt in 1856.
 His address then was given as Crews Hole, St George and Westbury-upon-Trym and he is described as a lead smelter.

 newspaper article in the Bristol Gazette for 6 November 1856 which explains Michell's role in Bristol.
 Nigel writes, "Michell went to Crews Hole in 1853 to reprocess the slag left

 by the earlier working, said to be 130 years old.
 He probably brought with